Content Map Terms

 What to do if the ring slips out of your vagina

-Did not use hormonal contraception last month
+Did not use hormonal birth control last month

 - Count the first day of your menstrual period as Day 1.